Oklahoma Water Quality at a Glance

 Oklahoma’s water infrastructure faces several interconnected challenges:

-Aging Systems: Many water systems were built decades ago and need modernization to meet current standards and handle emerging contaminants like PFAS
+Aging Systems: Many water systems were built decades ago and need modernisation to meet current standards and handle emerging contaminants like PFAS, with estimated needs of $6.9 billion over the coming years

-Rural Challenges: Smaller, rural water systems face higher per-capita costs and limited technical capacity to implement complex treatment technologies, though they show fewer violations than urban systems
+Rural Challenges: Smaller, rural water systems face higher per-capita costs and limited technical capacity to implement complex treatment technologies, though they tend to record fewer regulatory violations than urban systems

-The state is addressing these challenges through federal infrastructure investments, improved regulatory oversight, and partnerships with utilities to prioritize the most critical improvements and ensure compliance with new standards.
+The state is addressing these challenges through federal infrastructure investments, improved regulatory oversight, and 2025–2026 legislative efforts on biosolids and PFAS source control.
+Stay informed via our water alert news section.

 Quality News About Your Water